ChipNowacek/ibgib/README.md

 ## contributing, or just checking ib out

+### issues and discussion

+The best :fireworks: way to start contributing is just to start or join a discussion.
+Start an issue, give it a question :question: or discussion :coffee: label.
+Just **communicating** is a great contribution.

 ### up and running

+If you want to dive into the code, here are some steps to get you up and running.

-Once you fork (if contributing), clone and download the source, you will need to do a few things:
+Start off by forking the repo, clone and download the source.
+After this, you will need to do a few things:

 1. Download and compile the dependencies.
    * In the `ib_gib_umb` directory, run: